PoetaKodu/pacc/deps/README.md

 ## Goals

-Make cpkg powerful enough to handle its dependencies by itself.
+Make Blocc powerful enough to handle its dependencies by itself.